-Anatomy of a Roof Leak – 9 ways water can be entering your building other than from a roof leak.
+Anatomy of a roof leak – 9 ways water can be entering your building

 The telltale signs are there.
 A puddle on the floor.
 Stains on a ceiling tile.
 An active drip.
 So how is the water getting in?
 It must be a roof leak, right?

 Maybe.
 That’s certainly the first inclination in many cases.

 But first, a little homework might be in order.
 Before incriminating your roof and spending money unnecessarily, don’t too quickly discount the other potential sources of water entry into the building.